 Keeping safe while hiking begins with careful planning and preparation.
-In fact, you can almost always avoid serious safety issues by following the preparation tips described in this article and outlined below:
+In fact, you can almost always avoid serious safety issues by following the outlined below:

-- Check the weather and read recent Trip Reports to find out about current trail conditions and potential hazards, including dates of hunting season.
+- At the trailhead check the weather and read recent Trip Reports to find out about current trail conditions and potential hazards, including dates of hunting season.

 - Write a Trip Itinerary (find a printable one here) and purchase any necessary Permits or Passes.
 Give copies of your itinerary to a friend and sign in at trailhead registers.

 - Always bring the Ten Essentials and First Aid Kit.